Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Incomplete preferences

 \section{Incomplete preferences}

-In this section, we consider the case when the input preferences may be incomplete, meaning that the underlying acceptability graph may not be a complete graph.
+In this section, we consider the case when the input may contain incomplete preferences, meaning that the underlying acceptability graph may not be a complete graph.
 One reason for the occurrence of incomplete preferences could be that two agents may consider each other unacceptable and do not want to be matched together, or they are not ``allowed'' to be matched to each other.
 If in this case no two agents are considered of equal value by any agent (i.e., the preferences do not have ties), then \SR still remains polynomial-time solvable~\cite{GusfieldIrving1989}.
 However, once ties are involved, \SR becomes NP-complete~\cite{Ronn1990} even for complete preferences.

-First of all, we observe that once ties are allowed, neither single-peakedness nor single-crossingness, combined with narcissism, can guarantee that there are always two agents that are each other's most acceptable agent.
-However, having such two agents is crucial for the existence of a stable matching so that the algorithm by \citet{BartholdiTrick1986} can work in time linear in the number of agents.
+First of all, we observe that once ties are allowed, neither single-peakedness nor single-crossingness, combined with narcissism, can guarantee that there are always two agents that are each other's most acceptable agent~(see \cref{prop:incomplete}\eqref{statement:inc:nspsc-no-existence}).
+However, having two such agents is crucial for the existence of a stable matching so that it can be found by the algorithm by \citet{BartholdiTrick1986}~(see \cref{alg:BT}).
 Moreover, for incomplete preferences, even without ties, narcissistic and single-crossing preferences do not imply single-peakedness anymore.